krmarshall/TotalWarhammerDataParser/README.md

 ## How To Use

-- Ensure an updated version of rpfm_cli.exe exists in ./bins and updated schemas are downloaded
+- Ensure an updated version of rpfm_cli.exe exists in ./bins
+- Ensure TW3 Assembly Kit is installed and up to date, assumed location is the same as TW3 location
 - Check absolute file paths in ./bins/copySource.bat and create a .env in root following example.env
-- Make sure all mods are downloaded in steam
+- Make sure all mods are downloaded on steam
 - npm run fullBuild
 - Extracted character skill trees and images will be in the ./output and ./output_img folders as parsed json and webp's